 Keeping you and your family safe in your home is important to us.
 It’s our responsibility to make sure the buildings and internal areas of your home meet fire safety requirements.
 Alongside this, our residents and leaseholders have their own responsibility to keep communal areas clear of fire hazards.
 We carry out regular checks on this.

 You are not allowed to store or place any items in the internal and external communal areas of you block of flats.
-We operate a zero tolerance policy for belongings left in these areas.
-They will be removed immediately if they are found there.
+If we do find any items, they will be removed immediately.

 These include, but are not limited to: